dootje-2004/intersystems-rest-performance/Notes.md

 to `~/.ssh/config`.

-Add the new key to the keychain with `$ ssh-add -K ~/.ssh/github`.
+Add the new key to the keychain with `ssh-add -K ~/.ssh/github`.
 Note that the `--apple-use-keychain` option is rejected.

-Copy the public key to the clipboard with `$ pbcopy < ~/.ssh/github.pub`.
+Copy the public key to the clipboard with `pbcopy < ~/.ssh/github.pub`.

 In your GitHub account, paste the new key under **Settings** > **SSH and GPG keys**.
 We name it *mac os*.

-Finally, we can clone the new repository with `$ git clone git@github.com:dootje-2004/intersystems-rest-demo.git`.
+Finally, we can clone the new repository with `git clone git@github.com:dootje-2004/intersystems-rest-demo.git`.

 ## Create docker-compose file to run client and server containers